isoaxe/jammming/README.md

 Builds the app via `npm run build` and then opens a Firebase hosting instance via `firebase emulators:start`.
 This is similar to `npm start`, except for a production build rather than development.
 Unlike the `start` command, any changes made after running `serve` will not be incorporated.
 The emulator will have to be terminated and restarted to see changes.
 Used to test that everything is working as expected prior to deployment.

+## Remote Hosting

+This section describes how to host the project with Firebase.

+1. Fork this repository.
+2. Create a new [Firebase](https://firebase.google.com/) account if you don't already have one.
+3. Install the Firebase CLI by running `npm install -g firebase-tools`.
+4. Log into Firebase using your Google account credentials with `firebase login` in the terminal.
+5. From the Firebase console in your browser, create a new project.
+Give it a name and `project-id`.
+6. Replace the value of the `default` field in [`.firebaserc`](https://github.com/Isoaxe/jammming/blob/master/.firebaserc#L3) with your `project-id`.
+7. Execute the shell command `npm run deploy` to make a production build of the project and deploy to Firebase.

 ![Jammming Screenshot](./Jammming%20Screenshot.png?raw=true)